bids-standard/bids-specification/src/derivatives/atlas.md

-In the case the pipeline generated atlas-based segmentations of the original subjects in their native T1w space (for example, to compare with the original segmentation given by `label-ThalamicNuclei`), the above example translates into:
+In the case the pipeline generated atlas-based segmentations of the original subjects in their native T1w space (for example, to compare with the original segmentation given by `seg-ThalamicNuclei`), the above example translates into:

 <!-- This block generates a file tree.
 A guide for using macros can be found at